jsigee87/personal-website/content/technical-writing/git-tips.md

 A possible branching strategy for your git project is called trunk-based development.
 It has become very popular within the DevOps community.
 Google provides a great blog post on this [here](https://cloud.google.com/solutions/devops/devops-tech-trunk-based-development).

+---

+This is a collection of notes from my personal archives accumulated over 2018 and 2019.